Three Steps to Understanding How to Verify Your Income as a Gig Economy Contractor

 How to come up with a profit and loss statement.

 You need to keep good records.
 You have to.

 Whether you are writing it all down by hand, or using a book keeping program, you’ve GOT to keep good records of what you’re doing.

-You can try out a program like Quickbooks Self Employed.
+You can try out programs like Hurdlr or Quickbooks Self Employed.

-This is a referral link (I may receive compensation if you purchase from it) where you can try it out.
-You can also read my review of Quickbooks Self Employed and how it works for independent contractors in the gig economy
+This is a referral link to Quickbooks Self Employed, a better known program.
+(I may receive compensation if you purchase from it) You can also read my review of Quickbooks Self Employed and how it works for independent contractors in the gig economy

 Here’s the thing to consider: Using a program like this gives you an air of legitimacy as a business owner.
 If you keep up with your records and can pull up a P&L (Profit and Loss) report, it communicates to the people you’re applying with that you’re serious about what you are doing.